-I'm bored working at Stanford Library, so I invent a detective game and enlist my co-workers to play, skulking around the library looking for clues.
+I'm working at Stanford Library, and I'm bored.
+So I invent a detective game and enlist all my co-workers to play.
+We skulk around the library looking for clues.
 But I forgot to plant all the evidence, and I never really plotted the mystery out, just focused on vivid sexy characters and lots of atmosphere--the excitement our jobs lack.

 Meanwhile, in the card catalog, the Goddess gives birth.
-Well, that's normal of course, but she does it upside down: head on the rug, leaning against the cabinets in a sort of shoulder stand, trickling blood on the terminals.
-The baby crowns and enters this world upright.
-This disorients her bird-baby, so it flies off the wrong way, to Earth, not Heaven.
+Well, that's normal of course, but today she does it upside down: head on the rug, leaning against the cabinets in a sort of shoulder stand, trickling blood on the terminals.
+That means the baby bird crowns and enters this world upright.
+This disorients the poor fledgling, so it flies off the wrong way, to Earth, not Heaven.

 I listen to a woman tell this heroic myth as I paste up green wallpaper exactly on a line that means midnight.

 The Goddess is in poor shape; it was a hard birth.
 That sharp bird-baby beak must have hurt!
 I massage her, stroking her inner thighs.
 Mmm, so sexy.
 Except for the blood and beak-nips.
 I say "You must keep your feet up, to help your circulation."